 NextGen Healthcare offers NextGen Office (formerly known as MediTouch)—a cloud-based EHR – specifically designed for private practices.
 NextGen Office is a fully integrated practice management solutio..
 Read more

 Clinicient provides an EHR system that is specially designed for outpatient rehab.
 It covers a wide range of necessary features ranging from registering your patients to managing their billing.

 Shopping around for an EHR for your dental practice you’ve probably seen the long lists of options on the market.
 Warning: Although they’re meant for the health industry, they may not all be meant for you specifically.

 To achieve maximum efficiency when implementing an EHR your first step must be to look for relevancy—if it wasn’t designed for your niche you’re bound to experience a few problems along the way.
-And unfortunately software companies took their time to cater for the dental industry.
+And unfortunately, software companies took their time to cater to the dental industry.